 - A person whose total tax deducted at source (TDS) and/or tax collected at source (TCS) is 50,000 INR or more in each of the two previous years.

-TDS under Section 206AB and TCS under Section 206CCA shall be deducted at the higher of the following rates:
+Rates of TDS and TCSTDS under Section 206AB and TCS under Section 206CCA shall be deducted at the higher of the following rates:

 - Twice of the rates prescribed in the relevant section of the Income Tax Act.